Catskill Daily Mail: Providers, lawmakers dismayed at EI ‘band-aid’

 “I think a lot of providers were looking and hoping that the budget would have the fix in it,” she said.
 “It’s disappointing.
 We’re hoping our legislators will stand up for early intervention and go to bat for it because it’s really worthwhile and this needs to happen.”

 Fagan said she knows Greene County, along with other counties, are feeling the shortage of providers.
 She’s been approached by at least three counties recently, she said, “basically begging providers to come back”.

 Leslie Gruber, founding director of United New York Early Intervention Providers and Parents as Partners, said the payments for April, May and June may not mean much for providers.

-“During that period, we had an interim fiscal agent who wasn’t acting on the billing readily, and had indicated at our meeting that they were billing effective for April, May and June,” she said.
-“So if we really look at the language in the billing, essentially nothing was sent to insurers during that time because the interim fiscal agent didn’t send billing to the insurers until .”
+“During that period, we had an interim fiscal agent who wasn’t acting on the billing readily, and had indicated at our August 23meeting that they were billing effective July 5 for April, May and June,” she said.
+“So if we really look at the language in the billing, essentially nothing was sent to insurers during that time because the interim fiscal agent didn’t send billing to the insurers until July 5.”

 Some providers may see about $2,000 from the budget measure, she said, which “is nothing.
 It’s not going to make a dent.”

 Tkaczyk, along with New York State Assemblyman Harvey Weisenberg, D-Long Island, will continue to pursue a legislative solution to the problem, according to Tkaczyk’s office.
 Legislation similar to the proposed budget measures has already passed both the senate and assembly health committees.

 “It is imperative that the legislature take action on this measure, especially in light of the failure to address the crisis in the final state budget,” stated Tkaczyk.